 Costs and payment

 My rates for translation are based on a variety of factors, including the number of pages and what your required schedule is.
-I cannot quote you a price before seeing your files.
+The cost usually comes to about $60/page, but I cannot quote you an exact price before seeing your files.
 Once you’ve sent me the Korean documents, I will review and let you know the cost.
 I almost always require advance payment for this type of project, and PayPal is usually the easiest and fastest method.
 My standard turnaround for small jobs is 2-3 days; I can also provide same-day service if you are in a rush.

 The translation of your Korean family documents must be correct in every way; therefore, I work closely with you to ensure that the translation I provide keeps the immigration process moving along smoothly for you.
 Having translated hundreds of Korean family documents (also referred to as Korean vital documents or even “Korean birth certificates”) over the years, I understand the Korean family record system and translate everything according to best practices.